-As of November 1, 2020, National Veterans Intermediary (NVI) is called the Local Partner Network.
+As of November 1, 2020, we are no longer called National Veterans Intermediary (NVI).
 Older content may reference our original name.

 June is PTSD Awareness Month.
 Our Local Partners list mental health support among the top needs of the veterans in their communities.
 Over the course of the next two blogs, we’ll explore one veteran’s experience living with PTSD and some corresponding considerations for communities serving veterans.